alexfoxy/lax.js/README.md

 ## Sprite Sheet Animations
 You can create animations using sprite sheets.
-See a demo here!
+See a demo here: https://alexfox.dev/laxxx/sprite

 The `data-lax-sprite-data` is required and formated like so `[frameWidth, frameHeight, frameCount, columnCount, scrollStep]`.
 You can either set the image using CSS or the `data-lax-sprite-image` attribute. e.g.